matteocacciola/ViFi-CLIP/README.md

 pixi install
 # Or install also the development dependencies (dev) environment
 pixi install -e dev

-# Direcly run a task specified in the pixi.toml or a custom command
-pixi run train [./config_file.yml] pixi run [-e dev] python main.py
-# Or activate the env in the shell (optionally specify the environment)
-pixi shell [-e dev]
-python main.py
 ```

 Old installation procedure is detailed in [INSTALL.md](docs/INSTALL.md).